LOGO

 .24 hr Summary...

-environment.
-Total field averaged between 3 and 5 nT, the Bz component
+Sun on 23 Mar.
+Total field was between 4-5 nT, and the Bz component was

 ---------------------------------------------------------------------